MoonHighway/react-data-cascadiajs/labs/lab1-server-components.md

-# Lab 1: Server Components Challenge
+# Lab 1: SkiTracker Pro - Server Components Challenge 🎿
-**Time: 30 minutes**
 **Working Directory: `01-server-components/start/`**

 ## Objective
-Convert the user preferences sidebar to use Server Components and add proper error handling.
+Transform your ski run tracker from Client Components to modern React 19 Server Components, and add a skier profile with weather conditions using the new `use()` hook!

 ## Getting Started
 ```bash